Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 GEARANK

-92 out of 100.
-Incorporating 325+ ratings and reviews.
+Incorporating 350+ ratings and reviews.

-• Not the best integration with Reaper - has complete functionality with other major DAWs
+• Not the best integration with Reaper

 • Preamp coloration at higher gain settings can be too much

 Hybrid products have always been a part of audio engineering gear since the development of the mixing console.
 Channel strips that combined multiple pieces of gear in a modular fashion were one of the earliest innovations in the field.
-Most gear these days remain unchanged since their inception with the exception of the rise of audio interfaces, MIDI controllers, and DAW controllers.
+Most gear these days remain unchanged since their inception, with the exception of the rise of audio interfaces, MIDI controllers, and DAW controllers.

 I’ve been looking at a new interface ever since I felt that the preamps on my Focusrite 18i20 were not doing my new microphones justice.
 I’ve also been interested in exploring hardware DAW controllers in the past and got interested in items like the Presonus Faderport.